 Young jackalopes are virtually indistinguishable from the common jackrabbit.
 Their fur varies from region to region — in the Great Plains, golden and brown fur are dominant, but in the Rockies and northern states white and gray are more common.

 Jackalopes reach maturity at around the age of five, and as they grow they begin to sprout antlers similar in appearance to the horns of the pronghorn antelope.
 They are monomorphic, which is to say, both male and female jackalopes have antlers.
-Jackalopes shed their antlers every other year, but unusually they only shed one side.
+Jackalopes shed their antlers every other year, but unusually, they only half of them at a time.
 This often leads to sightings of mutated “unicorn” jackalopes in the spring.

 The most curious aspect of the jackalope is its ability to perfectly mimic human speech.
-Many a cowboy has shared a tale of singing around the campfire at night, only to have his songs echoed back to him from a chorus of jackalopes hiding in the bushes.
+Many a cowboy has been singing around the campfire at night, only hear his songs echoed back to him from a chorus of jackalopes hiding in the bushes.

 Sightings of jackalope-like creatures have been reported in countries across the world, such as the aforementioned Bavarian wolpertinger.
 These can be attributed to jackalopes who have emigrated abroad to avoid poaching in America.
 The largest populations can be found in Australia, where the jackalope has no known natural predators and has flourished so extensively that whole herds can be found roaming the Outback.